This is the previous generation Acer Nitro 5, a basic midrange gaming laptop with a GTX 1050 Ti and I5-7300HQ CPU.

 The GTX 1050 Ti performance (link) is adequate for high to very high graphic settings @1080p gaming, even in most demanding games.
 The “Ti” variant adds another 20-30% over the non-Ti variant.

-Thermals are ok to good, with the CPU temperatures reaching 90C+ for highest load on base clocks (2.5-2.6GHZ) and GPU clocks at max (no throttle).
+Thermals CPU temperatures reaching 90C+ for highest load on base clocks (2.5-2.6GHZ) and GPU clocks at max (no throttle).
 Chassis temperatures remain relatively low for high load, which is good.
+However, user reports high chassis temperatures as well

 Connection ports selection is very basic and you won’t find Displayport, Thunderbolt, USB 3.1gen2 and only 2xUSB 3.0.